 The following summary describes the material terms of the Equipment Notes.
 The summary makes use of terms defined in, and is qualified in its entirety by reference to all of the provisions of, the Equipment Notes, the Indentures, the Participation Agreements and the Note Purchase Agreement.
-The Note Purchase Agreement and the forms of the Equipment Notes, the Indentures and the Participation Agreements each will be filed as an exhibit to a Current Report on Form 8-K to be filed by United with the Commission.
-Except as otherwise indicated, the following summaries relate to the Equipment Notes, the Indenture and the Participation Agreement that may be applicable to each Aircraft.
+The Note Purchase Agreement (including the amendment thereto entered into in connection with this Offering), the forms of the Equipment Notes, the Indentures and the Participation Agreements and the forms of the amendments to the Indentures and Participation Agreements relating to the Series B Equipment Notes each was filed as an exhibit to the Current Report on Form 8-K filed by United with the Commission on February 21, 2018, or, if executed in connection with the Offering, will be so filed as an exhibit to a Current Report on Form 8-K. Except as otherwise indicated, the following summaries relate to the Equipment Notes, the Indenture and the Participation Agreement that may be applicable to each Aircraft.

-Under the Note Purchase Agreement, United will enter into a secured debt financing with respect to each Aircraft.
+Under the Note Purchase Agreement, United has entered or will enter into a secured debt financing with respect to each Aircraft.
 The Note Purchase Agreement provides for the relevant parties to enter into a Participation Agreement and an Indenture relating to the financing of each Aircraft.
+In the case of the Financed Aircraft, the Note Purchase Agreement provides that the Participation Agreement and Indenture will be amended on the Issuance Date to provide, among other things, for the issuance of the Series B Equipment Notes with respect to the Financed Aircraft.

 The description of such financing agreements in this Prospectus Supplement is based on the forms of such agreements annexed to the Note Purchase Agreement.
 However, the terms of the financing agreements actually entered into may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this Prospectus Supplement.
 Although such changes are permitted, under the Note Purchase Agreement the terms of such agreements must not vary the Required Terms.
 In addition, United will be obligated to certify to the Trustees that any substantive modifications do not materially and adversely affect the Certificateholders.
 United must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement would not result in a withdrawal, suspension or downgrading of the ratings of any Class of Certificates.
-See "Description of the Certificates - Obligation to Purchase Equipment Notes".
+See "Description of the Certificates -Obligation to Purchase Series B Equipment Notes".

-Equipment Notes will be issued in two series with respect to each Aircraft (the "Series AA Equipment Notes" and the "Series A Equipment Notes" and, collectively, the "Equipment Notes").
-United may elect to issue one or more series of Additional Equipment Notes with respect to an Aircraft at any time, which will be funded from sources other than this Offering and will be subordinated in right of payment to the Equipment Notes.
+Three series of Equipment Notes have been or will be issued with respect to each Aircraft: the "Series AA Equipment Notes" and the "Series A Equipment Notes" (together, the "Senior Equipment Notes") and the "Series B Equipment Notes" (together with the Senior Equipment Notes, the "Equipment Notes").
+United may elect to issue one or more series of Additional Equipment Notes with respect to an Aircraft at any time, which will be funded from sources other than this Offering and the Senior Certificates Offering and will be subordinated in right of payment to the Equipment Notes.
 See "Possible Issuance of Additional Junior Certificates and Refinancing of Certificates".
 The Equipment Notes with respect to each Aircraft will be issued under a separate Indenture among United and Wilmington Trust, National Association, as indenture trustee thereunder (each, a "Loan Trustee").